seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **SHALLOW**
 Jesu, Jesu, dead! a' drew a good bow; and dead! a'
 shot a fine shoot: John a Gaunt loved him well, and
 betted much money on his head.
-Dead! a' would have
-clapped i' the clout at twelve score; and carried
-you a forehand shaft a fourteen and fourteen and a
-half, that it would have done a man's heart good to
-see.
-How a score of ewes now?

 **SILENCE**
-Thereafter as they be: a score of good ewes may be
-worth ten pounds.

-**SHALLOW**
-And is old Double dead?

-**SILENCE**
-Here come two of Sir John Falstaff's men, as I think.
+Here come one of Sir John Falstaff's men, as I think.

-*Enter BARDOLPH and one with him*
+*Enter BARDOLPH*

 **BARDOLPH**
 Good morrow, honest gentlemen: I beseech you, which